dsmiller95/LindenmayerPlantSimulation/Packages/com.dman.l-system/README.md

 Mesh operations are used to add elements to the output mesh, they are the only way to render output into the mesh.
 Since the Turtle's "forward" direction is always along the x-axis, the Meshes should align along that axis as well.
 The character is used to match the mesh to a character in the l-system string.
 The individual scale is a utility to scale the size of the mesh before it is added to the mesh, in the following example its used to make a cylinder of diameter 1 and depth 1 into a thinner, longer cylinder.

 "Also Move" instructs the turtle to also change its position in addition to placing the mesh, based on the length of the mesh along the x-axis.
 If left unchecked, then the turtle will not advance forward and will place the mesh without moving at all.

+"Parameter scale" is an option which will tell the turtle to scale the mesh by the "Scale Per Parameter" vector multiplied by the first parameter passed into the matching symbol.
+This can be used to simulate simple growth of plant components by just making them bigger based on something like their age

 Example configuration: